humanlayer/humanlayer/docs/readme.md

 See [Langchain Human as Tool Example](../examples/langchain/03-human_as_tool.py) for an example of how to use this in a Langchain context.

-### Functionlayer Cloud
+### HumanLayer Cloud

 By default, HumanLayer will run in [CLI mode](#cli-mode), which allows a human to interact with the LLM via the command line.
 However, HumanLayer really shines in cloud mode, where humans can be pulled into the agentic loop via email, slack, or other integrations.

-To get started with FuntionLayer Cloud, get an API token from https://app.humanlayer.dev and set it in your environment
+To get started with HumanLayer Cloud, get an API token from https://app.humanlayer.dev and set it in your environment

 ```
 export HUMANLAYER_API_KEY=